Oakland launches guaranteed pay plan for low-income people

 SACRAMENTO, Calif.
-(AP) — The mayor of Oakland, California on Tuesday announced a privately funded program that will give low-income families of color $500 per month with no rules on how they can spend it,
+(AP) — The mayor of Oakland, California, on Tuesday announced a privately funded program that will give low-income families of color $500 per month with no rules on how they can spend it.

-The program is the latest example of “guaranteed income,” an idea that giving poor people a set amount of money each month to ease the stresses of poverty that contribute to poor health and hinder their ability to find full-time work.
+The program is the latest example of “guaranteed income,” an idea that giving poor people a set amount of money each month helps ease the stresses of poverty that contribute to poor health and hinder their ability to find full-time work.

-The idea isn’t new, but it’s gotten a lot of attention lately after a some mayors have launched small, temporary programs across the country in a coordinated effort to convince Congress to adopt the program nationally.
+The idea isn’t new, but it has received a lot of attention lately after a some mayors have launched small, temporary programs across the country in a coordinated effort to convince Congress to adopt the program nationally.

-The first program was launched three years ago in Stockton, California, led by former Mayor Michael Tubbs.
+The first program launched in 2019 in Stockton, California, led by former Mayor Michael Tubbs.
 Tubbs has said about six similar programs in other cities should be up and running by the summer.

 “We have designed this demonstration project to add the body of evidence, and to begin this relentless campaign to adopt a guaranteed income federally,” Oakland Mayor Libby Schaaf said.